All Capstone eligibility requirements—both academic and non-academic—must be satisfied prior to enrollment in the Capstone course. You must have:

-The Program Requirement Checksheets list Capstone prerequisites by program and specialization.
-Be sure to review your declared specialization checksheet prior to enrolling for courses in the year preceding Capstone.
+Each Program Requirement Checksheet lists the Capstone prerequisites for that specialization.
+Be sure to review your Program Requirement Checksheet prior to enrolling for courses in the year preceding Capstone.
 Doing so helps ensure that you are on track to complete all prerequisites in time for Capstone.

 Prerequisites for "Advanced Research Projects in Quantitative Analysis" Capstone

 Please note there is a separate set of prerequisites for students enrolling in the “Advanced Research Projects in Quantitative Analysis” section of Capstone.
-If interested, talk to your faculty advisor ASAP.
-To be eligible, in addition to completing all school-wide core courses, you must have completed Multiple Regression and Introduction to Econometrics (PADM-GP 2902).
-No later than the fall of Capstone, you must also have taken Evaluating Programs and Policies (PADM-GP 2171) and one of the following economics courses:
+Along with completing all school-wide core courses, you must fulfill the Multiple Regression and Introduction to Econometrics (PADM-GP 2902) prerequisite to be eligible.
+Additional co-requisites (taken no later than the fall with Capstone) are Evaluating Programs and Policies (PADM-GP 2171) and one of the following economics courses:

 Public Economics (PADM-GP 2140)